Spurs squeak past Warriors in overtime

 Bryn Forbes drained a 3-pointer and Murray took advantage of a poor pass from Marquese Chriss for an easy conversion to give San Antonio a 107-102 lead early in overtime.
 Murray sank another pullup jumper later in the session before draining a 3-pointer as the shot clock expired to stake the Spurs to a 114-107 lead with 1:22 to play.
 Burks sank a free throw and a 3-pointer to make it a one-possession game, but Murray alertly found Aldridge for an easy layup to seal the win with 26.2 seconds left.

-DeRozan capped a surge of eight of San Antonio's last 11 points in regulation by draining a mid-range jumper to build a 100-98 lead with 17.1 seconds remaining.
-Robinson answered with a midrange jumper of his own on the next possession to forge a tie, and Aldridge was unable to connect from 15 feet away, sending the game into overtime. --Field Level Media
+DeRozan capped a surge of eight of San Antonio's last 11 points in regulation by draining a midrange jumper to build a 100-98 lead with 17.1 seconds remaining.
+Robinson answered with a mid-range jumper of his own on the next possession to forge a tie, and Aldridge was unable to connect from 15 feet away, sending the game into overtime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)